Global Virus Network: Mission

 The network's main mission is to tackle current broad viral threats as they develop, and to strengthen current research of viruses that cause human disease so as to prepare for any viral hazards.
 Their mission is outlined by 3 steps that they take to achieve it, which are international collective research, ongoing training of upcoming generations of medical virologists (public education), and advocacy.
 The GVN has grown to be a fundamental defense against diseases of viral nature.

 International collective research

 The GVN uses small grants to provide training fellowships so virologists can address current viral challenges.
 Global partnerships and mutual cooperation allows the GVN to span globally and to research viruses as they manifest and spread.

 Public education

 The GVN is also a source of credible information about viruses, vaccines, and breakthroughs in both fields, which they spread through digital and public speaking platforms.
-The GVN promotes educational and valuable programs for future generations of scientists and biologists, and is a stable resource for both large governments and small organizations attempting to prepare themselves for viral threats.
+The GVN promotes educational programs for future generations of scientists and biologists, and is a resource for both large governments and small organizations attempting to prepare themselves for viral threats.